PedroAreiasIST/self-consistent-C-plus-plus-subset/README.md

 1) A base-library with essentials is being constructed.
 2) We only use trivial and partially standard layout structs.
-3) Protected and private member variables are out-of-the-question.
+3) Protected and private members are out-of-the-question.
 4) A very limited use of member functions is allowed.
 5) A very limited use of operator overloading is allowed.
 6) C is still good.
 We favor use of useful C-style features and mechanisms.